the Beckley & Area Community Benefit Society Ltd owns the abingDon arms

 A community pub is one that is truly owned by the community.
 The members of the community have bought shares in a community organisation, The Beckley & Area Community Benefit Society Limited (“BACBS”) which, has in turn, purchased the pub on behalf of the community, and appointed tenants to run the pub..
-Those who have bought shares in the Society become Members, and investors in the buildings and land which form the pub, and have a say in future decisions about the Society and the ownership of the pub by electing a management committee and voting at Members’ Meetings.
+Those who have bought shares in the Society are Members, investors in the buildings and land which form the pub, have a say in future decisions about the Society and the ownership of the pub by electing a management committee and voting at Members’ meetings.
 The licensed business of the pub is the responsibility of the appointed tenants.

-The BACBS first share offer in October 2017 raised £504,500 from 280 members to buy the Abingdon Arms for the community.
+The BACBS first share offer launched in October 2017 raised £505,000 from 280 members to buy the Abingdon Arms for the community.

 The Society is incorporated by the FCA so operates in accordance with applicable legislation and good practice for a community enterprise.
 The legal status of the Society ensures that there is an 'asset lock' so that the benefit of any assets is retained for the community.